g3ortega/g3ortega.github.com/_posts/2019-01-01-the-importance-about-thinking-in-systems.md

 ---
-title: The importance about thinking in systems
+title: The Importance about Thinking in Systems
 date: 2019-01-01 06:00:00 +0000
 categories: self
 tags: